Goals for Education | Monitoring State Policies

 State Leaders Forum

-Arkansas attendees at SREB’s State Leaders Forum on policies for high-quality career and technical education in November 2017: 5
+Arkansas attendees at SREB’s State Leaders Forum in December 2018: 10

-SREB supported the development and implementation of Arkansas’ educator effectiveness strategy by funding the Arkansas Quest Principal trainings and an online professional learning platform for teachers and leaders to demonstrate their instructional effectiveness.
+From 2015-2018, SREB supported the development and implementation of Arkansas’ educator effectiveness strategy by funding the Arkansas Quest training for principals and an online professional learning platform for teachers and leaders to demonstrate their instructional effectiveness.

 reports and data

-SREB produced the following resources for Arkansas leaders during the last 12 months:
+SREB produced the following resources for Arkansas leaders over the past year:

 School Is My Happy Place, May 2018, which showcases the innovative strategies used to develop a positive school culture at an elementary school in central Florida.